jane-street-immersion-program/raster/README.md

 # Raster Image Manipulation

-In this exercise you will apply your knowledge of lists and loops to the task of *image processing*.
+In these exercises you will apply your knowledge of functional programming to the task of *image processing*.

+The exercises will help you practice the following skills:

+- Exploring and using a new API.
+- Applying algorithms to multi-dimensional data.

 ## Background